Trump's 'nuclear button' tweet sparks backlash

 Painter lumped Trump together with the North Korean leader as "two psychologically unfit men crowing about their nukes ...
 Congress needs to deal with one of them and the U.N.
 Security Council needs to deal with the other."

-Meanwhile, Democratic Congressman Eric Swalwell, D-Calif., looked at his colleagues across the aisle to check what he calls "not normal behavior" from the president.
+Senate Minority Leader Chuck Schumer, D-N.Y., slammed Trump's "foreign policy by tweet" in remarks from the Senate floor Wednesday, while Democratic Congressman Eric Swalwell, D-Calif., called on his colleagues across the aisle to check "not normal behavior" from the president.

 The Bulletin for Atomic Scientists — a group that informs the public about nuclear weapons risks — also sounded the alarm Tuesday night.
 Its editor-in-chief, John Mecklin, told Poynter Tuesday night Trump's tweets "increase the probability that North Korea will misinterpret normal military exercises as an attack" and respond accordingly.